 You may be feeling a dip in the romance of your relationship but that doesn’t always mean that your partner is being unappreciative.
 It could be because you have both been busy with your schedules and haven’t been spending enough time together.
 Or it could be because you haven’t been communicating properly.
 Neither of these necessarily means that your importance in their life has decreased.

-Sometimes the feeling of being unappreciated might be the product of goings-on in your life.
-At other times, it can just be you reading too much into your partner’s actions or projecting your latent insecurities on them.
 So, how do you know if what you’re feeling is unappreciation or paranoia?
 Here are a few signs you are not valued in a relationship to watch out for:

 1. They stop paying attention to you